 4. The candy.
 Gobs and gobs of candy.
 No one gives out popcorn balls, apples and pennies anymore.
 We all buy the same candy from the same box stores.
 I sort of laugh at the irony of sending my kids out to get the exact same candy I’m giving out!
 I should bring back the candy apples and the popcorn balls!

 But, when it comes to candy, I do like my Butterfingers!
 I mean I REALLY like them.
 In fact, I’m down right surprised that I was able to set some aside to make these chocolate chip Butterfinger cookies!
 After a week, my kids are sick of their candy.
 This is where I swoop in and create something with the leftovers.
-An example is my Milk Dud cookies.
+Butterfinger bark and Milk Dud cookies are perfect for leftover candy!.
 We rarely have Butterfingers left over.
 I never get to make anything with them.
 So I did it backwards this year.
 I bought the Butterfingers in advance and made these chocolate chip Butterfinger cookies before Halloween.
-This way I get to eat a tasty cookie now and eat my favorite candies later!
+This way I get to eat tasty Butterfinger cookies now and eat my favorite candies later!

 - 1 cup butter, softened